ClaireArdern/Google-Data-Analytics-Cert-Case-Study/README.md

     - SleepDay_merged
     - weightLogInfo_merged

-More detailed documentation of the logic behind the initial exploration of the dataset can be seen in the following file:
+More detailed documentation of the logic behind the initial exploration of the dataset can be seen in the following file:   [Initial Data Exploration](https://github.com/ClaireArdern/Google-Data-Analytics-Cert-Case-Study/blob/main/InitialDataExploration.pdf)

 <h2>Data Cleaning and Manipulation</h2>